eatrisno/compose-framework/readme.md

 ###### _Try not to become a man of success, but rather try to become a man of value._

-This pipeline project template is created to support development docker faster.
+This pipeline project template is created to support containerization faster.

 ## Concept